rithythul/papers/khrt-stablecoin-paper-v1.3.md

 ## 1. Introduction

 The success of USD-pegged stablecoins has demonstrated how blockchain technology can extend a national currency's utility to the digital environment.
-These stablecoins have significantly enhanced USD's role in the global digital transactions, with daily trading volume exceeding $100 billion (CoinMarketCap, 2024).
+These stablecoins have significantly enhanced USD's role in global digital transactions, with daily trading volume exceeding $100 billion (CoinMarketCap, 2024).
 This proven model shows how a national currency can maintain its prominence in the evolving digital economy while preserving its monetary sovereignty.

 Cambodia's financial infrastructure has made significant progress with the National Bank of Cambodia leading the way with its Bakong Blockchain that enables domestic interbank transfers and payments.
 However, the permissioned nature of Bakong, while appropriate for the interbank settlement, limits the riel's participation in the broader blockchain ecosystem.
 Just as USD-pegged stablecoins have expanded the USD's utility, KHRt extends the Cambodian riel's utility to the blockchain ecosystem.
 KHRt addresses these limitations by enabling permissionless, programmable riel-denominated value transfers across multiple public blockchains.